 … and you're good to go!
 This easy snack idea works with several special diets, including vegan diets and dairy-free diets.

-Plus, if my son is any indication, it's definitely a hit with kids!
+Plus, if my son is any indication, it’s definitely a hit!
 I hope you enjoy it.

 Watch How to Make It!